dbjnbnrj/cssexperiments/README.md

 # This repo contains some CSS3 examples.
-# This is just a kind of hello world toolkit for me to test
+This is just a kind of hello world toolkit for me to test things in CSS

 ## Animations
 * Example 1: In the middle of the screen place a circle.
 It has to be on the very center. (learn about position absolute and border radius)